-Scanning and skimming are very important skills to help you get the information you need from your reading.
+Scanning and skimming are important skills to help you get the information you need from your reading.
 Scanning is glancing quickly over a text to understand its basic organization and find the section most likely to have the information you need.
 Skimming is reading very quickly to get the main idea.

 Table of Contents

 It’s probably Chapter 2.
 Here is an abridged list of its contents:

 What section would be most likely to discuss schizophrenia symptoms?

 I’d start by skimming "Overview of Mental Illness: Manifestations of Mental Illness" (or "Diagnosis of Mental Illness.")
 If there isn’t enough information there, you can always try another section.

 Try skimming the section on Manifestations.
 (It's also shortened in places.
 See ellipses: ...
 We'll skip the section on Anxiety, as the first paragraph mentions that schizophrenia is associated with